 Include all graphic EPS or TIFF files.
 Bitmap line art should be at least 600 dpi.
-Black and White, grayscale images and full color images should be 300 dpi.
-For large format poster/banner digital printing, 200 dpi is sufficient at 100 percent the size images are being printed.
+Black and White, grayscale images, and full-color images should be 300 dpi.
+For large format poster/banner digital printing, 200 dpi is sufficient at 100 percent of the size images are being printed.

 Most publishing and page layout programs have a mask command that will trap a photo inside a box so that the photo does not extend outside the box area.
 This feature is the preferred method to mask a photo to a box, as many problems arise when a photo is manually cropped, and you can’t see if it fills the frame extends outside of the box.

 Build all pages to 100 percent of their trim size.
 If you have images, graphics, or text blocks that bleed, extend those at least 1/8th of an inch past your page boundary.
 Do not scale your pages.